chandlershortlidge/sql-database/README.md

 The heavy lifting happens in:

-- \`\` – sets up the schema, loads data and declares stored procedures and window‑function queries for each hypothesis.
+- `sql/sql-database.sql` – sets up the schema, loads data, and declares window‑function queries for each hypothesis.
-- \`\` – a Jupyter notebook that runs the queries, cleans the output with `pandas`, and visualises results with `matplotlib/seaborn`.
+- `notebooks/famous_art_data_visualizations.ipynb` – runs the queries, cleans the output with `pandas`, and visualises results with `matplotlib`/`seaborn`.

 ---